xlwings/xlwings-server/README.md

 3. Calling custom functions and custom scripts use the `dependencies.User` dependency injection to authenticate the user (see application logs).

-4. To only allow specific users to use your application, you can use role-based access control (RBAC): in `dependencies.py` you can change the definition of `get_user` to require specific roles.
+4. To only allow users with specific roles to use your application, you can use the `XLWINGS_AUTH_REQUIRED_ROLES` setting.

 5. To set up the roles in Entra ID and map them to users, follow these instructions: